bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <h3 id="fears-and-emotions">Fears and Emotions</h3>

 <p>We all have them, and in many ways, it is what makes us human.
-They are not bad things, but sometimes they can have exaggerated effects on us, and it can be difficult to control those effects especially during work. <b>#EmotionsAreComplicated</b>
+They are not bad things, but sometimes they can have exaggerated effects on us, and it can be difficult to control those effects. <b>#EmotionsAreComplicated</b>
  </p>
    <div style="display: flex ; justify-content: center;"><img src="https://mooc-images.ncl.ac.uk/comfort/images/wordcloud4.png" style="width: 300px; max-width: 100%; height: auto;" alt="Click for the larger version." /></div>

 <h4 id="pressure">Pressure</h4>

 <p>
 The need to publish is always there and writing a paper, especially if it is your first, is hard.
 You have to find and define the problem (your supervisor will probably help with this) and generate experiments that hopefully back your hypothesis.
 Then there are the associated time pressures for getting everything done before the next deadline.
 Finally, there is <i>the sell</i>, convincing the reviewers and others that your research is worthy; this can feel like an uphill battle sometimes.
 You may also have to deal with a problematic supervisor, it can happen, and I had an experience with one such supervisor during the first year of my PhD.
-Thankfully, they are no longer at the university and no longer supervise me.
+Thankfully, they are no longer at the university and no longer supervise me. #ThisIsn'tBoylesLaw
 </p>

 <h4 id="worry">Worry</h4>